 The FDIC had several goals with regard to the promulgation of the new interim rule:

 - To simplify the rule so that it would be easier for bank employees and consumers alike to understand and apply.

-- To eliminate the requirement that a beneficiary be a "qualifying beneficiary".
+- To eliminate the requirement that a beneficiary is a "qualifying beneficiary."

 - To eliminate the requirement to look at the actual beneficial interest of each beneficiary of the Revocable Trust for accounts valued at $500,000 or less.

 - To set reasonable limits on coverage for trust accounts that have more than five different beneficiaries and hold more than $500,000.